Travel Insurance for Everest High Pass Trek

 Each night, we will stop at a village or established trekking stop that has teahouses.
 Rooms in teahouses are usually twin-share (two single beds per room), with a pillow and blankets provided.
 The rooms are simple and walls are thin (usually wooden construction or stone), so do not expect luxury – this is part of the adventure!
 At lower elevations (Lukla, Namche, etc.), some teahouses might have attached bathrooms and slightly more amenities, but in higher or smaller settlements (Chhukung, Lobuche, Gokyo, etc.), the bathrooms are mostly shared and outside the room.
 Heating: The only heat source is typically a stove in the dining hall, burning wood or yak dung.
 Bedrooms themselves are not heated, so you’ll be bundling up at night in your sleeping bag.
 Keep this in mind, especially on cold nights above 4,000m.

 Bathrooms & Facilities: At teahouses, toilets are usually shared.
 In many places, especially higher up, toilets will be basic squat-style outhouses.
 Some newer or recently renovated lodges might have Western-style toilets and even hot showers (for an extra charge).
-Hot showers, where available, might use solar-heated water or gas-heated, and they typically cost anywhere from NPR 300–600 ($3-6).
-Be prepared that above Namche, not every stop will have a shower facility; many trekkers make do with wiping down with wet wipes or a quick wash with a basin of warm water (often provided upon request for a small fee).
-Drinking Water: We advise against drinking untreated tap or stream water.
-Teahouses will have boiled water available (for drinking water or filling your bottle) at a cost (perhaps NPR 100-300 per liter, more expensive higher up).
-It’s worth it to pay for boiled water or use purification – staying hydrated is key.
+Hot showers, where available, might use solar-heated water or gas-heated water, and they typically cost anywhere from NPR 300–600 ($3-6).

-Breakfasts could include porridge, muesli, or corn flakes, often with hot milk; eggs (fried, omelet, boiled); Tibetan bread or chapati with jam/peanut butter; pancakes; and of course tea or coffee.
+Breakfasts could include porridge, muesli, or corn flakes, often with hot milk; eggs (fried, omelette, boiled); Tibetan bread or chapati with jam/peanut butter; pancakes; and of course, tea or coffee.
 Many trekkers love to start the day with a hot bowl of porridge and a mug of milk tea.

 Lunch and Dinner menus often overlap.
 A popular and highly recommended choice is dal bhat – the Nepali staple of steamed rice, lentil soup, and curried vegetables (and often pickles).
-Dal bhat is all-you-can-eat (they will refill until you’re full) and provides excellent energy.
-Other options include noodle dishes (fried noodles with veg or meat, ramen soup), fried rice, mo:mos (Tibetan-style dumplings), pastas (like spaghetti or macaroni often with a simple tomato or cheese sauce), potato dishes (fried potatoes with veg, hash browns, etc., potatoes are a Sherpa area staple).
+Dal bhat is all-you-can-eat and provides excellent energy.
+Other options include noodle dishes (fried noodles with veg or meat, ramen soup), fried rice, mo:mos, pastas, and potato dishes.
 In places like Namche or Lukla, you might even find yak steak or pizza on the menu, but as exotic as that sounds, it’s often better to stick to simpler, locally sourced meals for freshness.

 Altitude Sickness Tips for the Three Passes Trek

-- Acclimatization is a major factor in avoiding sickness.
-Acclimatize properly whenever you are resting on the extra days.
+- Acclimatisation is a major factor in avoiding sickness.
+Acclimatise properly whenever you are resting on the extra days.

 - Stay Hydrated with at least 3-4 liters of water a day.